Springfield Art & Historical Society

 Education and Interns

 The program teaches participants research techniques ranging from artifact identification to conducting interviews for oral history preservation.
 The student interns are involved in the preparation of exhibits, and processing documents and artifacts donated to the Society's collections.
 In addition to these tasks, student interns assist the SAHS with fundraisers and other special events.
 Weekly program meetings are held throughout the year.
+The program dissolved in 2020 following the pandemic and the move away from Springfield by John Swanson.

 In 2010 our program received the Award for Excellence from the League of Local Historical Societies & Museums.